2015 Housing Lottery

-Students who are academically excluded from the College at the close of the 2011-12 academic year will automatically lose their housing assignment.
-If reinstated before September 2012, these students will be assigned housing by the Office of Residence Life on a space-available basis.
+Students who are academically excluded from the College at the close of the 2014-2015 academic year will automatically lose their housing assignments.
+If reinstated by August 15, 2015, these students will be assigned housing by the Assistant Director of Residence Life on a space-available basis.

-Students who are currently participating in a study abroad program, but will be living on campus during the fall semester must provide their PIN number to their roommate or suitemates to sign up for housing.
-If a roommate or suitemate is unable to contact the person who is abroad, they may contact Brian Lemere in the Office of Residence Life to review the student’s proxy form and receive that student’s PIN number.
+The Residence Life staff supports the Study Abroad Program.
+Students who are currently participating in a study abroad program and who will be living on campus during the fall semester must provide their PIN number to their roommate or suitemates to sign up for fall on campus housing.
+If a roommate or suitemate is unable to contact the person who is abroad, they may contact Mr. Watts in the Office of Residence Life to receive that student’s PIN number.

 Students who will be participating in a study abroad program during the fall semester should not participate in the Housing Lottery.
 The Office of Residence Life will receive a list of all students studying abroad prior to the Lottery, and these students will not be able to participate.
-These students should still pay the $300 housing deposit in order to secure housing for the spring semester.
-A Study Abroad Proxy form will be provided to each of these students through campus mail.
+These students should still pay the $500 housing deposit in order to study abroad and pre-register for classes.

-Students who wish to apply for off-campus residency must submit an application to the Director of Residence Life by March 14.
+As a residential college, all students are expected to live on campus unless they are married or commuting from their permanent residence.
+Students who wish to apply for off-campus residency must submit an application to Dean Brian Lemere, the Director of Residence Life by Friday, March 20th.
 Applications are available on the Residence Life website.
-Students who are granted permission to live off-campus will not participate in the 2012 Housing Lottery.
+Students who are granted permission to live off-campus will not participate in the 2015 Housing Lottery.

-Students not submitting their housing deposit by March 15 will not be guaranteed housing, and will be assigned Lottery numbers at the bottom of the list.
+Students not submitting their housing deposit by March 15th will not be guaranteed housing for the fall semester.
+Students who are eligible for a waiver for the deposit should confirm this with a member of the Financial Aid staff.
 Questions regarding receipt of a housing deposit should be directed to the Business Office.
-Questions regarding the Housing Lottery should be directed to Brian Lemere (email@example.com) in the Office of Residence Life.
+Questions regarding the Housing Lottery should be directed to Mr. Watts, the Assistant Director of Residence Life at wattsDL@wofford.edu.